-These digitally printed pieces are totally weatherproof and durable.
-We love how they add a focal point to the back of this border.
-Simply attach them to your fence or wall with the study architectural bolts for a show-stopping look.
+These digitally printed pieces are totally weatherproof and durable, so are great picks for low maintenance garden ideas.
+We love how they add a focal point to the back of this border: simply attach them to your fence or wall with the study architectural bolts for a show-stopping look.

-It's perfectly in keeping with this year's indoor-outdoor trend, plus is a low maintenance way to add a touch of personality to your plot.
+It's perfectly in keeping with this year's indoor-outdoor trend, plus is an easy way to add a touch of personality to your plot.

 13. Invest in fabulous, weatherproof furniture

 'Invest in stylish new garden furniture and you'll want to stay outdoors year-round,' advises Sarah Squire of Squire's Garden Centres.
 'Garden furniture made from weave or metal is very low maintenance as it can be left outside all year.'

 Keep an eye out for teak outdoor furniture too.
 There are plenty of low maintenance and weatherproof varieties available, and it has a beautiful, pared-back finish.

 'It's well known that teak acquires an attractive silver patina over time, due to the action of sunlight.
 It's a reason many customers choose the material,' says Peter Tyrie, Managing Director of Barlow Tyrie.

 'However, if your furniture is new and you want to retain its original "honey" color, then you should use a Color Guard before it changes,' Peter continues.
 'There are various different treatments and teak oils available on the market, which will inevitably stain your furniture.
 So, unless you want your furniture to turn a very dark and unattractive color over time from multiple applications, avoid.'

 Fancy treating your outdoor space to something new?
 Our best wooden garden furniture buying guide is full of fantastic ideas.